 |Vitamin A||770 micrograms||Forms healthy skin and eyesight.
 Helps with bone growth.||Sweet potato, green leafy vegetables, milk, fish|

-Please note that even though our food may contain all the nutrients in most cases, but it might not be possible to eat sufficient amount of all types of food daily.
+Please note that even though our food may contain all the nutrients in most cases, it might not be possible to eat sufficient amounts of all types of food daily.
 Hence, opting for supplements will fill the nutrition gap.
-At the same time, it is important to remember that it is only a supplement and not a substitute for the actual food.
+At the same time, it is important to remember that it is only a supplement, and not a substitute for the actual food.
 Following a good healthy diet is also necessary for good health.

 Taking vitamins before trying to conceive is ideal and advisable.
 You are housing an extra person in your body, and so there are extra nutritional needs that should be met.
 However, some women may feel nauseous due to these pills, and for them, it is best to take them during meals.
 If that doesn’t help, it is best to check with your doctor.